katerebekah/NashvilleData/README.md

 ------
 ###Notes

- - This charts is powered by [Angular Google Chart](https://github.com/angular-google-chart/angular-google-chart/)
+ - This chart is powered by [Angular Google Chart](https://github.com/angular-google-chart/angular-google-chart/)